Mardi38/CoderGirl-2021/README.md

 #IMDB is just a file from a long time ago.

 #Checkpoint 5 is for my final project.
-I asked Aliya three interpretation questions.
 The related dataset is cleanmath.
 #The cleanmath variables are described in "HSLS variables" doc.